OfficeDev/Office-Add-in-samples/Samples/office-inject-add-in-to-document/README.md

-# Export your add-in into an Office document on creation
+# Inject your add-in into an Office document

-If you have a scenario where a user can open an Office document from your web site, you may want to simplify the scenario by exporting your add-in into the document so it is ready to run once the document opens.
-This simplifies the experience for the user because they don't have to find and install the add-in themselves.
+If you have a scenario where a user can open an Office document from your web site, you may want to simplify the scenario by injecting your add-in into the document so that when it is opened, the add-in is already available and the user is signed in.
+This simplifies the experience for the user because they don't have to find and install the add-in themselves, or sign in separately.

 ## Applies to